glFusion/shop/README.md

 ```

 ### `service_getDetailPage_piname`
-Returns the product detail page HTML to be displayed by the Paypal plugin
+Returns the product detail page HTML to be displayed by the Shop plugin
 ```
 $args = array(
     'item_id' => piname . ':' . item_id ( . '|' . item_options)